QTS Application

 If you have taught in a British curriculum school for 2+ years and can gain a testimonial to evidence this and map your current school curriculum to the British curriculum, you would be eligible for the route.
 Having a mentor with QTS is a positive.
 You would need to be able to show in your written justifications that you had a clear understanding of your chosen MFL subject in the age range you want QTS in, and that could only be 11-16 or 14-19, showing knowledge of 11-14 and 14-16 GCSE/IB or 14-16 GCSE/IB and 16-19 A Level.

-If you are successful in your application, you will gain guidance from your TES PT on how to write your justifications, and this is where you will benefit from a mentor with QTS who should be able to provide in-school support with these.
+If you are successful in your application, you will gain guidance from your PT on how to write your justifications, and this is where you will benefit from a mentor with QTS who should be able to provide in-school support with these.

 Possibly, but it depends on what curriculum you are teaching and what subject you hope to gain QTS in.
 Without further information, it isn’t easy to give any concrete guidance.

 I taught IGCSE and A Levels ICT & CS for 4.5 years before joining my current school, and currently, I am teaching AP and Common Core.
 Most of the leaders here are American-licensed teachers.
-Will they be able to be my supervisor?
+Will they be able to be my assistant and supervisor?

 What if someone is currently teaching an American AP curriculum but has over two years of teaching a British curriculum in the past?
-What if teaching an American AP curriculum but have not conducted a British curriculum in the past?
+What if teaching an American AP curriculum A.P.t have not conducted a British curriculum in the past?

 This person would likely be eligible if they can provide a testimonial to evidence of 2+ years teaching the British curriculum and map their current curriculum to the British curriculum.
 They would also have to demonstrate their knowledge and understanding of teaching the British curriculum in their justifications.
 If you cannot evidence teaching at least 2+ years in a British curriculum school, you would not be eligible for the AO route to QTS.